LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

+## Tuesday
+Showed up at the bus stop to surprise AY on her arrival back from SF.
+Glad I could scheme one last time.

+Drew a lot.

+Realized that I should say the last goodbye to AY today.

+We called for an hour.

+Came to the conclusion that 6 months from now I'll message JZ and ask him if me and AY can be friends again.
+AY seemed optimistic about this, and I feel so much better because of it.
+Until then, the plan is to have no contact with each other.
+This'll be hard, but infinitely better than never being friends again.

+Rambled on the phone because neither of us wanted to hang up.

+Thank you for everything.

+See you soon.

+## Monday
+Scheming

 # October Week 3
 ## Sunday
 Watched some 4-year olds run a 200 meter race before going to Socratica for the first time this morning.
 To be honest, I was a bit disappointed.
 In my head Socratica was where the types of people I really admire would gather, but everybody I met was more or less your average CS student who's done a few internships and is interested in doing their own startup, but not particularly passionate about anything.